brunocbarbosa/next_level_week/mobile/README.md

         return <AppLoading />
     }

 How you can see, while the all fonts is loading the app will be in that if, `<AppLoading />` is imported from expo.

 To see the documentation just go to the URL page `https://dev.to/expo/expo-google-fonts-is-released-4g58`.

 ## REACT NAVIGATOR
-It will bring some utilities to your react Native project, like buttons, modals and others things, the installing command is `npm install @react-navigation/native`, After that, you have to install all the libraries that you need, just write `expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view`.
+It will bring some utilities to your react Native project, like buttons, modals and others things, the installing command is `npm install @react-navigation/native`.

+After that, you have to install all the libraries that you need, just write `expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view`.

 For a pile navigation you can install `npm install @react-navigation/stack`, so with this you can back by a button.
 Follow the link to see de documentation, `https://reactnavigation.org/docs/getting-started`.

+## PICKER SELECT
+A package to create the select component, to install it write `react-native-picker-select`.

+The documentation link is `https://www.npmjs.com/package/react-native-picker-select`.